Searching for details:

 On March 18, 1980, during fueling process of the Vostok-2M launcher with the Tselina electronic intelligence satellite at Pad No. 4, while dozens of military technicians worked on the pad, the launcher exploded, killing 48 people.
 A monument commemorating the tragedy was unveiled nearby on July 15, 1999 and on December 11 of the same year, the Russian government commission formally rehabilitated members of the launch team, who were initially blamed for the accident.

 In the wake of the deadly accident, Pad No. 4 was shot down for three years of repairs and fire-safety upgrades.
 A training rocket was rolled out to the site for fitting tests on Dec.
 20-23, 1982.
 The first post-accident launch from the site took place on April 8, 1983.

-which were officially concluded with the resumption of launches from the site on March 21, 1984.
-Still, a serious accident at Pad No. 4 took place on June 27, 1988, when the Soyuz launcher crashed just 100 meters from the pad, damaging the facility.
+Tests were officially concluded with the resumption of launches from the site on March 21, 1984.
+Still, a serious accident at Pad No. 4 took place on June 27, 1988, when a Soyuz launcher crashed just 100 meters from the pad, damaging the facility.

 The first Soyuz-2 was finally launched from the launch facility renamed 17P32-S4 in 2004.
 The same pad was also adopted for the Soyuz-2-1v (Soyuz-1) rocket, which was rolled to the facility for the first time in 2012.

 Launch facilities for space vehicles based on the R-7 ballistic missile:

 Page author: Anatoly Zak